silentgameplays/Simple-Arch-Linux-Setup/README.md

 * ``sudo reboot``

-**If you start getting errors like  "signature from "John Smith <john.smith@archlinux.org>" is marginal trust" do these steps:**
+# 40.If you start getting errors like  "signature from "John Smith <john.smith@archlinux.org>" is marginal trust" do these steps:

 * ``sudo pacman -S archlinux-keyring``